rsdoiel/rsdoiel.github.io/blog/2024/10/18/a-quick-tour-of-deno-2.md

 ---
 title: Quick tour of Deno 2.0.2
 abstract: |
-  A quick tour of Deno 2 along with a discussion of some of the features are enjoy about Deno plus TypeScript and contrasts with my experience with Go and Python.
+  A quick tour of Deno 2 and the features I enjoy.
+Deno includes thoughtful tooling, good language support, ECMAScript module support and a good standard library.
+Deno has the advantage of being able to cross compile TypeScript to an executable which makes deployment of web services as easy for me as it is with Go.
 created: 2024-10-18
+updated: 2024-10-21
 pubDate: 2024-10-18
 byline: R. S. Doiell, 2024-10-18
 keywords: